MeteoSwiss/opendata/README.md

 - Register here for [our mailing list](...). -->

 ## Understanding MeteoSwiss' Open Data products
-The data of each Open Data product has documentation on what it represents, its models, abstractions and terminology. <!-- These can be found under Data in the left menu. -->
+The data of each Open Data product has documentation (click on link) on what it represents, its models, abstractions and terminology.

-For reference, here are the direct links:

 ### A. Ground-based Measurements
 | # | Open Data product | generated | integrated | accessible |